Skip to main content

 The 2026 Strategic Mandate

-Inspired by the lived experience of President Dexter Thomas, our leadership team is executing a comprehensive 4-point plan to close the gap.
+Inspired by President Dexter Thomas's lived experience, our leadership team is executing a comprehensive four-point plan to close the gap:

-- We connect the newly diagnosed with a trained Ambassador—someone who is blind themselves and can guide them through the unknown.
+2. National Mentorship: We connect the newly diagnosed with a trained Ambassador — someone who is blind themselves and can guide them through the unknown.

-- We are equipping the entire support network—caregivers and churches—to minister alongside the low vision community, replacing pity with partnership.
+3. National Voice: We are equipping the entire support network — caregivers and churches — to minister alongside the low-vision community, replacing pity with partnership.

-- We treat the whole person.
-We are deepening our library of Faith, Health, and Resilience resources to ensure life flourishes even as sight fades.
+4. Holistic Model: We minister to the whole person.
+We are deepening our library of faith, health, and resilience resources to ensure life flourishes even as sight fades.